learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 ```

 ## Take 1
-Perform following steps
 * Generate a random normal variable `x_random` in numpy with 10,000 values.
-Set the mean value to 0 and standard deviation to 2
+Set the mean value to 0 and standard deviation to 2.
-* Plot a histogram for data, set bins to `auto` (default).
+* Plot a histogram for the data, set bins to `auto` (default).
-* Calculate the skewness and kurtosis for this data distribution using above functions.
+* Calculate the skewness and kurtosis for this data distribution using the SciPy functions.
-* Record your observations about calculated values and shape of the data.
+* Record your observations about the calculated values and the shape of the data.

 ```python